pingswept/me30-website/content/notes/arduino-programming.md

 ## Alternative Arduino programming tutorials

-Arduino's [Tutorials](https://www.arduino.cc/en/Tutorial/HomePage) are a great resource for Arduino newcomers.
-We urge you to spend time walking through this resource.
+Arduino's [Tutorials](https://www.arduino.cc/en/Tutorial/HomePage) are great if you're new to this stuff.
+Please take the time to run through them; it's an investment worth making.
+Microcontrollers are not going away soon.

 ## When stuff goes wrong